-Our second finding is that team players score significantly higher on the Reading the Mind in the Eyes Test (RMET), a well-established and psychometrically valid measure of social intelligence (Baron-Cohen et al. 2001, Woolley et al. 2010, Baker et al. 2014, Engel et al. 2014).
+Our second finding is that team players score significantly higher on the Reading the Mind in the Eyes Test (RMET), a well-established and psychometrically valid measure of social intelligence (Baron-Cohen, Wheelwright, Hill, Raste, and Plumb (2001), Woolley et al. (2010), Baker, Peterson, Pulos, and Kirkland (2014), Engel et al. (2014)).
 After controlling for task-specific skills, IQ does not predict whether someone is a good team player.
-The team player effect is also uncorrelated with gender, age, education, ethnicity and scores on the "Big 5" personality factors.
-Each of these tests was part of our pre-analysis plan, and we report all those results in the first part of the paper before moving on to exploratory analyses.
+The team player effect is also uncorrelated with gender, age, education, ethnicity, and scores on the "Big 5" personality factors.
+Each of these tests was part of our preanalysis plan, and we report all those results in the first part of the paper before moving on to exploratory analyses.

-If we treat our estimated team player index and the RMET as two noisy measures of the same construct, that construct - which we will call social skill - predicts team performance about as much as IQ.
+If we treat our estimated team player index and the RMET as two noisy measures of the same construct, that construct-which we will call social skill-predicts team performance about as much as IQ.
 Consistent with the theoretical model in Deming (2017), social skills improve the productivity of teams and thus are more valuable in workplace settings where more teamwork is required.